roshangm1/blog/content/posts/2020-07-22---hello-world.md

 Anyway, now I am trying to pull myself togther.
 Just to give heads up, in coming days, I will be writing about different technical topics ranging from begineer to ***research oriented***, probably some career tips for the absolute begineers and maybe some of my own boring philosohpies.

-Ooh, it's time to `reset --HARD`.
+It's time to `reset --HARD`.
+See you in the next blog

 Thanks for reading!
-See you in the next blog.